ApplePie-thon/CITSignups/README.md

  - Base design for home page
  - Logo expands when hovers and directs to home page when clicked
  - Signing up for events base functionality on thanksgivingSignup.html
+ - Colors, font, and general theme of website established
 #
  Future updates:
  - Sign in functionality on home page
- - Refine colors, font, and visual design
  - Calendar
+ - RSVP functionality
+ - Local storage and back end